callinapp/callinapp-react-native/README.md

 The Call In App JavaScript SDK for integrating the Call In App features to your React Native app.

 ## Peer Dependencies
-The following dependencies should be installed manually if they are not installed automatically along with `@callinapp/react-native`
+The following dependencies should be installed manually if they are not installed automatically along with `@callinapp/react-native`:

 `react-native-webrtc`

 `@react-native-community/async-storage`

 `react-native-incall-manager`

+`react-native-get-random-values`

+## Important notes
+Must add this line before `import @callinapp/react-native`

+`import 'react-native-get-random-values'`

 ## SDK usage guidelines:
 Main components: